bob-cd/bob-cd.github.io/pages/concepts/pipeline.md

 ## Image

-Bob implements a pipeline as a series of steps carried out on a starting Docker image.
+Bob implements a pipeline as a series of steps carried out on a starting container image.
 This image is used to set the context of the build and is used to get the prerequisites like compilers, build tooling, deployment tooling etc.

-This has to be a Docker image which has been uploaded to Docker Hub.

-Example: `ubuntu:latest`
+**Always use a fully qualified name to denote the registry to be downloaded from.**

+Examples:
+- For docker hub: `docker.io/library/ubuntu:latest`
+- For quay: `quay.io/podman/stable`

 ## A List of Steps